formlio/forml/docs/tutorials/titanic/pipeline.rst

   :start-at: import

-:ref:`Component-wise <project-structure>`, this makes are project complete, allowing us to further :doc:`progress its lifecycle <lifecycle>`.
+:ref:`Component-wise <project-structure>`, this makes our project complete, allowing us to further :doc:`progress its lifecycle <lifecycle>`.